MERTON PARK STUDIOS

 THE CROOKED SKY (1956)

-Mike Conlin (Wayne Morris) poses as an efficiency expert, investigating Globe Link the airline for which Tom used to work as a radio operator.
-He's really investigating Tom's death and Tom's possible connection with the counterfeiters.
-After an initial tour of the company, he is relaxing in the nearby woodland when there's one of those everyday occurrences- he sees two gunmen shooting at another airline employee.
-Conlin finds a forged printing plate on the dead man.
+After an initial tour of the company, he is extraordinarily fortuitously relaxing in the nearby woodland when there's one of those everyday occurrences, he witnesses two gunmen shooting Wilson another airline radio operator.
+Conlin finds a forged printing plate the dead man was carrying.

-Another radio operator, Bill, is Sandy's brother.
-Like Tom, he's a worried man.
 With his sister they visit 224 Belgrave Square where a Mr Fraser runs an illegal gambling den.
 As Fraser is played by Anton Diffring, we need look no further for the leader of the baddies!
 He struts round his den, rich and smartly dressed.
 It must be him!
-As confirmation, the two killers are also in the house!
+As confirmation, the two killers also lurk in the house!

 Merton Park Menu